Tips for Getting Better Sleep

 "Sound"

-Even if you are a "deep sleeper" and loud noises don't wake you up, you will still be hearing them subconsciously while you are sleeping, and this can result in psychological stress that can hinder your ability to get a good night's sleep.
+Even if you are a "deep sleeper" and loud noises don't wake you up, you will still be hearing them subconsciously while you are sleeping which can result in nightmares and psychological stress that can hinder your ability to get a good night's sleep.

 If you can't sleep in silence, your next best option would be to either sleep with music on that is designed to help you sleep, or to sleep with a fan turned on "HIGH".
 (Which will not only cover up a lot of other noises but will produce a rhythmic "white noise" that can actually help you fall asleep.)